Skip to content

 How do I apply?

-If you want to apply for planning permission to use premises for short-term letting you should contact a planning officer in the Environment Department who will advise you if the proposal is likely to be recommend for approval.
+If you want to apply for planning permission to use premises for short-term letting you should contact a planning officer who will advise you if the proposal is likely to be recommend for approval.

 You can make an application for planning permission using the Planning Portal